 - Premium accounts with a range of additional benefits, including a brandable Business account.

 - The ability to send encrypted emails to non-Tutanota users.

-- Whitelabel and Secure Connect support in paid plans for additional fee.
+- Whitelabel and Secure Connect are supported in paid plans for an additional fee.

 - Dark and Light themes.